NilavPatel/np-ui-data-grid-package/projects/np-ui-data-grid/README.md

 3.  `[isServerOperations]` : boolean => Set server opration true or false.
 Default value is false.

 4.  `[multiColumnSortEnable]`
     if set to true then multiple columns can be sorted.
-Need to set sortEnabled = true in column too.
+Need to set sortEnable = true in column too.
     Default table is working on single column sort.

 5.  `[height]`: number